Glossary of Terms

 In a phishing scam, a spammer, posing as a trusted party such as a bank or reputable online vendor, sends email messages directing recipients to Web sites that appear to be official but are in reality fraudulent.
 Visitors to these Web sites are asked to disclose personal information, such as credit card numbers, or to purchase counterfeit or pirated products.
-See also: Sender-ID, Spoofing

-Stands for Pay-Per-Click.
+Pay-Per-Click.
 Also known as paid search advertising, this is an online advertising model where advertisers are charged for their ad when it is clicked.

 Email programs such as Microsoft Outlook, Entourage, and Mac Mail allow users to view email through a preview pane.
 The preview pane is important to bear in mind when composing the opening lines of an email.

 ROI (Return on Investment)

 A measure of the profit realized and/or costs saved at a company or as the result of a specific project within the company.
 ROI measures how effectively the firm uses its capital and resources to generate profit; the higher the ROI, the better.
 An ROI calculation is sometimes used along with other approaches to develop a business case for a given proposal.